Yi-Xia-2010/Emoception-SALFT/README.md

 --cross_val.py is the script that conducts the preliminary cross-val protocol.
 The results are stored in the folder 'logs'.

 For checkpoints:
 Due to the large file size, only best checkpoints in each fold each game each method are stored in an OSF repository.
-The corresponding link is provided here: [link].
+The corresponding link is provided here: [https://tinyurl.com/2dkfw6sj].